loopandlearn/news/docs/index.md

 * We expect the `dev` branch to become active and experimental once again
     * The version number for the `dev` branch shows up as 3.7.0 and is not recommended for general use
-* Browser builders who were previously building the `dev` branch to get updates that are now released, should switch back to `main`
+* Browser builders:
     * When you choose the Action: Build Loop, the branch offered by default should say `main`
-    * If if does not, and you don't know how to fix this - ask for help at your favorite social media site
+    * If it does not, and you don't know how to fix this - ask for help at your favorite social media site

 A very grateful “THANK YOU” to our Loop developers and testers, who work tirelessly to continuously improve Loop for all of us!